 We strive to encourage sport and activity organisations to be fit of purpose and have and promote good safeguarding adults practice.
-To show that your organisation is committed to this, it is important to include the procedure should someone wish to raise a safeguarding concern about you.
+To show that your business is committed to this, it is important to include the procedure should someone wish to raise a safeguarding concern about you.

-If the Safeguarding Lead or staff member is implicated or you think has a conflict of interest, then contact your Local Authority Adult Safeguarding Team on xxxx, the National Governing Body, Active Partnership (if applicable) or the Ann Craft Trust.
+If the Safeguarding Lead or staff member is implicated or you think has a conflict of interest, then contact your Local Authority Adult Safeguarding Team on XXX, and if applicable the National Governing Body or Active Partnership.